Deknil/LightSimulation/Readme.md

 ## Installation
-To run the game of life project on your local machine, follow these steps:
+To run the light simulation project on your local machine, follow these steps:

 Clone the Repository: